ozcanseker/Social-linked-beer/docs/Technical documentation.md

 different than the Check in itself.
 The document has the check in as primary topic.

 The check in has the type slb:CheckIn.
 This is a class I made up because the class it inherits from does not describing it completely.
 It inherints from act:Event.
+Also act:Event does not have the attribute checkinOf.

 Technically the checkIn is also an event.
 The event is there to give the check in the published attribute.
 I could have made the Check in inherit from sch:CreativeWork but a Check in does not feel like a creative work.
 What might have been a Valid